square-computersetup/square-computersetup.github.io/_includes/das.md

 __NOTE:__ If today is your first day at Block, please run these updates during your lunch break and skip ahead to the next step for now.
 {: .notice--warning}

-Not sure how to update?
-Check out a guide: